nestybox/sysbox/docs/user-guide/storage.md

 ## Storage Sharing Among System Containers

-System containers use the Linux user-namespace for increased isolation from the host and from other containers.

-A known issue with containers that use the user-namespace is that sharing storage between them is not trivial because each container may be assigned an exclusive user-ID(group-ID) range on the host, and thus may not have permissions to access the files in the shared storage (unless such storage has lax permissions allowing read-write-execute by any user).

-Sysbox system containers support storage sharing between multiple system containers, without lax permissions and in spite of the fact that each system container may be assigned an exclusive user-ID/group-ID range on the host.

 In order to share storage between multiple system containers, simply run the system containers and bind mount the storage into them.